ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 ## Technical Debt Is Security Debt

-Technical debt and security debt are often treated as separate categories, even though they are tightly connected.
+<strong>Technical debt and security debt are often treated as separate categories</strong>, even though they are tightly connected.

 Complex systems are harder to secure.
 Inconsistent architectures are harder to reason about.
 Duplicated patterns are harder to fix.
 Unclear ownership makes remediation slower.
 Legacy components become places where risk hides.
 Unmaintained abstractions become institutionalized vulnerabilities.

 A vulnerability is often just the visible part of a deeper engineering quality problem.

-This is why security findings should not only be classified by severity.
-They should also be classified by cause.
+This is why <strong>security findings should not only be classified by severity.
+They should also be classified by cause.</strong>

 Was this a coding mistake, a design flaw, a missing platform capability, a weak default, a documentation gap, a broken ownership model, a deadline-driven exception, a legacy dependency, or a missing architectural standard?